wukongwong/visual-controller/README.md

 # Visual to control
 To ahieve a dynamic visual servo controller for a wide range of objects.
+This is the code implementation of the paper https://drive.google.com/file/d/1aolkaKbTb5v53AI-93A_E8BlWVKve1Hy/view?usp=sharing.
+(Under review)

 # Requirements:(We test our project in Ubuntu 20.04)
 1. We use conda to manage the python env, install the environment.yaml;